 Are you struggling with distressing, difficult or painful feelings?
 Do you sometimes feel low or anxious?
 Are you feeling confused, or at a crossroads in your life?
 Do you feel stuck?

 We can all feel like this sometimes.
-Counselling can provide an opportunity to talk openly to someone, who will listen, without judgement and help you to explore your emotions and issues/challenges.
-Counselling can help you to see your issues and problems in a different way, sometimes more clearly or from a different perspective.
+Counselling can provide an opportunity to talk openly to someone about those things in life that don't make sense, make you worried, anxious, depressed, angry etc. A counsellor will listen, without judgement and help you to explore these feelings and emotions.

 From my own experience, I know how daunting it can be to choose a counsellor to work with.
-For this reason I want to tell you a little about myself.
+For this reason I want to tell you a little about myself to help you decide if I am the right person for you to work with.

 Training, qualifications & experience